Standards of Practice

-The Office of the Ombudsperson is a safe place where members of the Georgia State University community can go for impartial, confidential assistance in resolving conflicts, disputes, or complaints on an informal basis.
-The University Office of the Ombudsperson adheres to the International Ombudsman Association (IOA) Standards of Practice and Code of Ethics.
-These standards were developed in accordance with commonly understood principles within the ombuds profession: confidentiality, neutrality, independence, and informality.
+The Office of the Ombudsperson is a resource for all members of the Georgia State University community seeking impartial, confidential assistance in informally managing a variety of conflicts.
+The Office of the Ombudsperson adheres to the International Ombudsman Association (IOA) Standards of Practice and Code of Ethics, which were developed in accordance with commonly understood principles within the Ombuds profession: confidentiality, neutrality, independence, and informality.

 Confidentiality describes communications, or a source of communications, which are intended to be held in secret.
 In an Ombuds’ work, confidentiality is often accomplished by providing anonymity to the source of communications.
 When the source of a communication is unknown, or kept secret or completely private, this is known as an anonymous communication.

 GSU Ombudspersons and their staff hold communications in strict confidence as permitted by law.
 We do not answer questions about people with whom we may have spoken, or disclose an individual’s name or specific issue, with anyone outside of the Ombuds Office, unless during the course of their discussions with a visitor, they are given permission to do so for the purpose of informal conflict resolution, and if the Ombuds also agree to attempt informal resolution.